kmarkley/Indigo-iTunes-Local-Control/README.md

 * Activate and deactivate airplay devices
 * Set airplay device volumes (as % of master volume)
 * Slow fade the master volume
+* Play a single track and stop
 * Set the shuffle mode (Songs, Albums, Groupings)
 * Set the EQ on/off setting and preset
-* Save/recall shuffle, repeat, volume, airplay, etc. to/from variables.
+* Save/recall shuffle, repeat, volume, airplay, etc. to/from variables
+* Play or execute snippets of iTunes applescript

-The complete list of available actions is quite extensive.
+The [complete list](https://github.com/kmarkley/Indigo-iTunes-Local-Control/wiki#defined-actions) of available actions is quite extensive.